 Many of Keyera's facilities are jointly owned with third parties.
 Approvals must be obtained from such joint owners for proposals to make capital expenditures regarding such facilities.
 These approvals typically require that a capital expenditure proposal be approved by at least two or three owners holding a specified percentage of the ownership interests in the relevant facility, usually ranging between 50% and 70%.
 It may not be possible for Keyera to obtain the required levels of approval from co-owners of facilities for future proposals for capital expenditures, which may adversely affect Keyera's ability to expand or improve its existing facilities.

 In addition, agreements for joint ownership often contain restrictions on transferring an interest in a facility.
-The most frequent restriction is a right of first refusal which requires a transferor who is proposing to transfer an interest, to offer such interest on the same commercial terms to the other holders of interests in the facility prior to completing the transfer.
+The most frequent restrictions are consent requirements and rights of first refusal.
+A consent requirement requires a transferor who is proposing to transfer an interest, to obtain the consents of facility co-owners prior to completing the transfer.
+A right of first refusal requires a transferor who is proposing to transfer an interest, to offer such interest on the same commercial terms to the other holders of interests in the facility prior to completing the transfer.
 Such provisions may restrict Keyera's ability to transfer its interests in facilities or to acquire a joint venture owner's interests in facilities, and may also restrict Keyera's ability to maximize the value of a sale of its interest.